 - Daniel Ray "Danny" Ainge (b.
 1959), American basketball executive and retired professional basketball player

 - Simon Christopher Ainge (b.
 1988), English footballer from Shipley, West Yorkshire

-- Mr. Edward Ainge, British Linen Keeper from United Kingdom who worked aboard the Empress of Ireland and died in the sinking
+- Mr. Edward Ainge (d.
+1914), British Linen Keeper from United Kingdom who worked aboard the Empress of Ireland and died in the sinking